NextGen Learning To Elevate Your Airway Practice

 Rohan Panchamia MD

 Dr. Rohan Panchamia is a board-certified Anesthesiologist specializing in critical care medicine and transplant anesthesiology.
-His clinical interests include critical care ultrasound, liver anesthesia, trauma anesthesia, advanced airway education, and resuscitative transesophageal echocardiography.
+His clinical interests include critical care ultrasound, liver anesthesia, trauma anesthesia, advanced airway education, and the use of resuscitative transesophageal echocardiography.

 What’s Inside